HBPNeurorobotics/BlenderRobotDesigner/doc/source/user_manual/usage.rst

 The RobotDesigner
 -----------------
+We introduce the structure of the Graphical User Interface as well as explain the workflow of creating a new robot model.
+If an existing model is imported the user can also start at any tab section of interest.

 Panel Overview
 ^^^^^^^^^^^^^^
+The various functionalities are collected in several tabs for intuitive user interaction.
+Creating a new robot the developer would start from the left tab to the right, or as listed below from creating a robot to exporting it.

 The Robot properties tab
 ************************

-.. figure:: images/robot_example.png
-    :align: center

-    The Robot properties tab of the NRP RobotDesigner

 The Robot properties tab allows us to create a new robot model or select an existing one.
 Hier we can also rename it or merge with another model.
 New segments for expanding the robot model can be created and deleted here as well.
 These segments are called *bones* in blender.

+.. figure:: images/robot_example.png
+    :align: center

+    The Robot properties tab of the NRP RobotDesigner

 The Segments properties tab
 ***************************

+In the Segments properties tab we can modify the properties of the previously created segments by setting joint type, joint limits, orientation and position in relation to the parent bone.

 .. figure:: images/segments_example.png
     :align: center

     The Segments properties tab of the NRP RobotDesigner

-In the Segments properties tab we can modify the properties of the previously created segments by setting joint type, joint limits, orientation and position in relation to the parent bone.

 The Geometries properties tab
 *****************************

+The Geometries properties tab allows us to connect the kinematics model or armature created by the NRP RobotDesigner with an existing geometrical model, generate such a model or disconnect it once it has been attached.
+Additionally we can set basic properties as well as reduce the complexity of the geometries.

 .. figure:: images/geometries_example_expanded.png
     :align: center

     The Geometries properties tab of the NRP RobotDesigner

-The Geometries properties tab allows us to connect the kinematics model or armature created by the NRP RobotDesigner with an existing geometrical model, generate such a model or disconnect it once it has been attached.

 The Sensors properties tab
 **************************

+In the Sensor properties tab a camera or laser sensor can be attached, detached and its properties adjusted.

 .. figure:: images/sensors_empty.png
     :align: center

     The Sensors properties tab of the NRP RobotDesigner

 The Tools properties tab
 ************************

+In the tools section debug information such as Info, Error and Warning messages can be inspected.

 .. figure:: images/tools_empty.png
     :align: center

     The Tools properties tab of the NRP RobotDesigner

 The Files properties tab
 ************************

+Here we can export the created robot model as a an URDF file/package or import a robot model from an URDF file/package.

 .. figure:: images/files_example.png
     :align: center

     The Files properties tab of the NRP RobotDesigner

-Here we can export the created robot model as a an URDF file/package or import a robot model from an URDF file/package.

 Creating and maintaining robot models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^